 Humanities studies the big questions about human culture and society.
 Digital Humanities applies digital tools to the study of these big questions.
-With the Digital Humanities (DH) minor, you’ll learn about how technology is shaping the world, and you’ll also get hands-on experience in using digital tools to explore humanities questions.
+With the Digital Humanities (DH) Minor, you’ll learn about how technology is shaping the world, and you’ll also get hands-on experience with digital tools to explore humanities questions.
 We value project-based learning, and our students often work in teams.
-Launched in 2011, the DH minor currently enrolls about 60 undergraduates from many different majors.
+Launched in 2011, the DH Minor currently enrolls about 150 undergraduates from many different majors.

 - 3D visualization

 Some people start the minor with a lot of technical skills, and some people start with none.
 We meet you where you are, and we help you to grow from there.
 Our students come from a range of different majors — everyone’s welcome.

 In the past, our students have worked on projects like:

 - An online exhibit of body art around the world

 - Critically evaluate data, information systems, and data structures, as well as primary and secondary sources